Fire Protection Systems Overview: How Everything Connects

 The Complete System Stack

-Think of fire protection as layered defense.
-Detection is the first layer—smoke, heat, or flame detectors identify that a fire exists.
+Fire protection works as layered defense, and each layer depends on the others to function.
+Detection is the first layer: smoke, heat, or flame detectors identify that a fire exists.
 Alarm is the second layer—horns, strobes, and speakers notify occupants that they must evacuate immediately.
 Suppression is the third layer—sprinklers extinguish or control the fire, buying time for evacuation.
 Egress is the fourth layer—emergency lighting, exit signs, doors, and pathways allow safe evacuation.
 Integration is the fifth layer—the fire alarm system coordinates other building systems (elevators, HVAC, security doors) to support life safety.

 All five layers must work.
 Detection without alarm leaves occupants unaware.
 Alarm without suppression means the fire spreads while occupants evacuate.
 Suppression without proper egress traps occupants.
 Integration failures mean elevator recall doesn't work or security doors don't unlock.
 The system is only as strong as the weakest component.